jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 For the rest objects and commands are identical.

 The added behavior of commands is implemented as the __Command__ aspect.
 When an object supports the __Command__ aspect, it automatically becomes a command.
 The code base only needs to support an object’s ability to execute in some basic form.
-But most of the functionality for commands is programmed in Encircle itself.
+But most of the functionality for commands is programmed in Circular itself.
 The code base only supplies the basic need to facilitate it.

 For a command to execute, the sub-commands need to execute in the right order.
 The sub-commands again execute sub-commands.
 This going by the commands recursively probably needs to be present in the code base.
 The outer commands are machine instructions, which might also be called by the code base.